-Welcome to Little Eaton Primary School - home to lots of happy, hard working and adventurous children and teachers.
+Welcome to our school - home to lots of happy, hard-working and adventurous children and teachers.
 We love learning, playing and exploring our world together.

 Parents of a child of compulsory school age have a legal responsibility to ensure that their child receives sufficient and suitable full-time education, either at school or otherwise.
 If the child is registered at a school, parents must ensure regular attendance and punctuality.
 The Local Education Authority has a legal duty to see that these statutory obligations are met.